 - 3/4 cup cold buttermilk

 In a large bowl, mix together the flour, baking powder, salt and sugar.
 Cut the butter into the dry ingredients using a small knife.
-With a pastry blender or large fork, incorporate the butter until the mixture looks like coarse crumbs.
+With a pastry blender or large fork, incorporate the butter until the mixture has some small and some larger pieces of butter.

 Pour in the buttermilk a little at a time and continue to mix with a fork until the dough comes together.
 Turn the dough onto a floured work surface and gently and briefly pack it together with your hands.
-Flour the top of the dough and roll it out with a rolling pin until 1/2 inch thick.
+Flour the top of the dough and pat it out with your hands until 1/2 inch thick.
 Cut with a circular biscuit cutter or cookie cutter.
 Arrange on baking sheet approximately 1 inch apart.
 Press the remaining dough together and repeat rolling and cutting.

-Bake for 10 -12 minutes or until golden brown.
-Optional: turn the broiler on for 2-3 minutes to make the tops extra golden and toasty.
+Bake for 12 minutes or until golden brown.
 Serve while still warm.